mefranklin6/Extron-Frontend-API/README.md

 The processor will then wait for an immidate reply, which could be instructions to set that same button to a state of `0` so the user has immidate feedback.
 This is especially important for sliders so they don't 'bounce' back to their old state upon release.

-## Current State

-Branch `Alpha` is the first release.
-Currently the majority of GUI functions are supported for all GUI types, relay control, and basic serial port control passthrough.
-Multiple touch panels and multiple processors are supported.
-This should be enough to get most projects converted but more functionality is coming.

-Branch `main` is the current beta development branch.
-You can find features to be implemented and a milestone for the Beta release in Github Issues.

-I ask that if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.

 ## Known Issues